uccubecats/Constitution-and-Bylaws/Bylaws.md

 ### Part A: Composition of Executive Board

-The Executive Board shall consist of the President, Vice-President, Secretary, Treasurer, and CubeSat Project Manager.
+The Executive Board shall consist of the President, Vice-President, Secretary, Treasurer, and CubeSat Program Manager.

 ### Part B: Executive Board duties